Joe Gruters: State anti-sanctuary city legislation

 In 2019, Gruters proposed, and DeSantis signed into law, the “Rule of Law Adherence Act” (SB168) to require law enforcement agencies to support, not obstruct, the enforcement of federal immigration law.
 The bill effectively banned sanctuary jurisdictions within the state of Florida.
-"We passed the strongest ban on sanctuary cities in the entire country", Gruters said at the time.
-The law was "about criminal illegal aliens who have broken other laws".
-DeSantis added of Gruters' bill: "This bill is simple … it's our state's policy that we work with the federal government", DeSantis said, adding that sanctuary cities "defy federal law".
+Gruters said at the time "We passed the strongest ban on sanctuary cities in the entire country" and that the law was "about criminal illegal aliens who have broken other laws".
+DeSantis said of Gruters' bill: "This bill is simple … it's our state's policy that we work with the federal government", adding that sanctuary cities "defy federal law".

 State E-Verify for businesses

-After a 2019 trip to the U.S.–Mexico border, Gruters announced he was going to work to require Florida businesses to use a federal immigration database to check whether the businesses' workers are in the country legally.
+After a 2019 trip to the U.S.–Mexico border, Gruters announced he was going to work to require Florida businesses to use a federal immigration database to check whether the workers at the business are in the country legally.
 “We want to make sure we have the laws in place we need", Gruters said.
 "We want to capitalize on the success we have had so far and we want to keep on going."

 E-Verify was finally passed into Florida law (CS/CS/SB 1718) in 2023, after a long battle in the Florida Legislature.
-The law requires private businesses with 25 or more employees to use the E-Verify system for new employees, while the law retains the requirements for public employers and contractors and subcontractors to use the E-Verify system.
+The law requires private businesses with 25 or more employees to use the E-Verify system for new employees, while the law retains the requirements for public employers, contractors, and subcontractors to use the E-Verify system.

 Florida illegal immigrant bill

-In 2025, the Florida legislature passed Gruters' bill (SB 2-C), which DeSantis signed into law just hours after it passed.
-The Florida law toughens penalties for crimes committed by illegal immigrants; creates a statewide immigration enforcement panel; imposes the death penalty for illegal immigrants who commit first-degree murder or rape children; and makes it a state crime for illegal immigrants to enter the state.
+In 2025, the Florida legislature passed legislation proposed by Gruters, bill (SB 2-C), and which DeSantis signed into law just hours after it passed.
+That Florida law toughens penalties for crimes committed by illegal immigrants; creates a statewide immigration enforcement panel; imposes the death penalty for illegal immigrants who commit first-degree murder or who rape children; and makes it a state crime for illegal immigrants to enter the state.

 It was a fight in the legislature and with the governor at times to get the bill passed.
-In the end, DeSantis said: "I have no hard feelings at all.
+In the end, after the bill passed DeSantis said: "I have no hard feelings at all.
 You know, these are not easy issues...
 There were differences of opinion about how to go about it, the timing, the substances, and we brought it all in for a landing, and we're better off as a result of having done that."